Charlon Kloof

-Charlon Anduele Romano Kloof (born 20 March 1990) is a Dutch-Surinamese basketball player for FC Porto in the Portuguese Basketball League.
+Charlon Anduele Romano Kloof (born 20 March 1990) is a Dutch-Surinamese basketball player for Heroes Den Bosch of the BNXT League.
 Standing at 6 ft 3 in (1.91 m), Kloof plays the point guard position and is a current member of the Dutch national basketball team.

 Professional career

 İstanbul DSİ

 Kloof's professional career started in the 2014–15 season in the Turkish TB2L with İstanbul DSİ.
 He was the leading scorer of his team, with 19.8 points per game.

 Rethymno Cretan Kings

 He started the 2015–16 season with Rethymno Cretan Kings of the Greek Basket League, but in January he moved to Italy, where he signed for Auxilium CUS Torino of the Lega Basket Serie A.

 MZT Skopje

 On 23 July 2016, Kloof signed with MZT Skopje.
 He led Skopje to a First League championship, and was named the league's Most Valuable Player afterwards.